-With the unemployment rate in this country hovering around 10%, many people find themselves in a situation where they can’t pay their bills.
+With the higher than normal unemployment rate, and even higher underemployment rate, many people find themselves in a situation where they can’t pay their bills.
 If you are one of those people, here are a few strategies that might help you.

 Think about what is important for your survival.
 You need a place to live.
 You need food.
 You need a way to heat your house in the winter.